GP Language and communication - Week 2_3

 Slide 1 - Slide

-.. we will discuss how learning a language works
+.. we will discuss how learning (and losing) a language works

-.. we will discuss the importance of languages
+.. we will discuss the concept of a universal language

 Slide 2 - Slide